Package theft

 Package theft or cargo theft is the theft of a package or parcel.
 It can occur anywhere in the distribution channel.

 One major type of package theft is porch piracy, which has been defined as, "Taking possession of a package or its contents, outside of a residence or business, where it has been commercially delivered or has been left for commercial pickup, with intent to deprive the rightful owner of the contents or even try to sell the contents.

 According to reports, porch piracy is widely regarded as a difficult crime to resolve, with a mere 10% of cases resulting in an arrest by the police.
 A significant number of these incidents remain unsolved.
+Porch piracy is typically thwarted by using parcel lockers or other services that prevent the package from being left unattended, though these often require the recipient to go out of their way to receive the package.

 Distribution channel

 Packages, pallet loads, and full truck loads are subject to theft.
 This can take place anywhere from the shipper, carrier, or consignee.
 It can involve individuals with an opportunity to take a package or can involve organized crime.
 Security systems involving surveillance systems, tracking systems, and broader corporate security are needed to resist the theft of material.
 Estimates of cargo loss and theft range from two to thirty billion dollars a year.

 Some theft involves package pilferage where all or part of the contents are taken from the package.
 Sometimes a weight or object is placed into the pilfered package, the package is resealed, and then sent on its way through the remainder of the distribution system.
 Package tracking continues but the contents of the package could be gone.